LucaKeiser/git_workshop/README.md

 1. Two times two makes four.
 2. Berne is the de-facto capital of Switzerland.
-3. This workshop is organised by the University of Zurich.
+3. This workshop is organised by the University of Lucerne.
 4. March is the second month of the year.
 5. We are in year 2025.
 6. The Guardian is a newspaper from Germany.